-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness obstacles need to be addressed before they graduate successfully.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness who are also students with disabilities, when compared to the All-student group who are at 73.9% for the 2023 DASS graduation rate.
+We examined the needs of our students who are behind in their coursework and credits.
+They are behind for a variety of reasons and many obstacles need to be addressed before they graduate successfully.
+The DASS Graduation rate for 2024 was 84.7%.
 Teachers, students, and parents provided feedback indicating that they support the high-value counselors bring to their students.
-Scope: Schoolwide Counselors are a critical factor in helping students graduate.
+Scope: Schoolwide working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using programs such as our TREC model which promotes intrinsic motivation and guides students to achieve their graduation goals.
+Counselors are a critical factor in helping students graduate.
 Counselors will provide additional counseling and social-emotional support for English Learners, LTEL, low-income and foster youth students, and students with disabilities.
 Counseling occurs weekly for our high-needs students.
-There are also multiple ways for counselors to connect with students such as one-on-one, group meetings, and home visits.
+There are also multiple ways for counselors to connect with students such as one- on-one, group meetings, and home visits.
 Counselors are continually in contact with teachers and parents to help monitor the progress of students.
 During school breaks, our counselors are available 24/7 for intervention and support of students that are in need of acute support.
 We provide this support during Spring, Fall, Thanksgiving, and Christmas vacations.
-We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are English learners, low-income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis. enhance the quality of the program provided.
-1.5 Action: Student activities that increase learning efforts Need: As demonstrated in the Identified Needs and Metrics sections, English Learners, lowincome, and foster youth students are often underperforming in their capacity for credit completion.
-The expected average is 4.0 for all increase school participation and engagement.
-The school will acknowledge student achievement and celebrate student successes to get buy-in.
-The school will also boost student morale by increasing student-led events and activities creating a positive learning environment.
-Students We will closely monitor progress on our credit completion rates for all of our student groups, especially English learners, LTEL, lowincome, foster youth, and students with disabilities.
-We anticipate from these actions and support
+We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are English learners, low- income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
+We expect them to increase each year.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.
+1.5 Action: Student activities that increase learning efforts To address this need, we will improve the relationships between staff and students to increase school participation and engagement.
+We will closely monitor progress on our credit completion rates for all of